A row of Ford F-150 trucks for sale at a car dealership

 The most popular used cars in the US

-Especially in light of these rising costs, you'll want to ensure your car will see you through at least a few years on the road.
+With rising costs and many unknowns, you'll want to ensure your car will see you through at least a few years on the road.
 To help start your search, Stacker used data from iSeeCars.com to identify the 20 most popular used cars sold nationwide in 2024.
 Cars are ranked by market share, rounded to the nearest tenth of a percent; though some appear the same, the more precise percentages are not equal.
 The iSeeCars.com analysis included more than 7.7 million used car sales from the most recent five model years, 2020 to 2024.

 It's important to note that no matter how used car prices may change, customers must still pay close attention to interest rates.
-As of May 2025, interest on a loan for a used car could rack up an additional 19.2% depending on the buyer's credit score, according to U.S. News & World Report.
+As of September 2025, interest on a loan for a used car could rack up an additional 21.6% depending on the buyer's credit score, according to Nerdwallet.
 Naturally, this can add up significantly over time.

 Before shopping for a used car, you may also want to see if any brands or models have been recalled due to a failure of safety protocols.
-For instance, Tesla recalled more than 700,000 vehicles in 2024, citing a defect with the tire pressure warning light that could lead to increased accident risk.
+For instance, Tesla recalled more than 700,000 vehicles in 2024, citing a tire pressure warning light defect that could increase accident risk.
 Check out the National Highway Traffic Safety Administration's website to see if there's a recall on a used car you may want to buy.

 1 / 25